 Put one copy of each of these documents, along with a copy of your loved one’s complete health history, in a Medical Emergency Folder.
 This is vital information for the EMTs in case of a 911 call.
 My wife and I keep ours in blue and red plastic check-size expanding files that we keep on her dresser in case of a medical emergency.

 If any of these four documents has not been completed, your loved one should work with an attorney who specializes in elder law.
 Don’t wait until it’s too late.
 Check the yellow pages in their local telephone directory, or go to the National Academy of Elder Law Attorneys website.
-On their home page, simply click on the large red button in the upper right corner that will help you locate an elder law attorney.
+On their home page, simply click on the large dark red button on the left side of the page that will help you locate an elder law attorney.
 (You don’t need a Username or Password.)

 Please feel free share what has worked well for you in the comments below.